 The Price currently active.

-Auxiliary Load Control Switch Event Log
+Auxiliary Controller Event Log

-A log capable of storing one hundred UTC date and time stamped entries of events related to Auxiliary Load Control Switch(es) or HAN Connected Auxiliary Load Control Switch(es) arranged as a circular buffer such that when full, further writes shall cause the oldest entry to be overwritten.
+A log capable of storing one hundred UTC date and time stamped entries of events, and associated information, related to Auxiliary Controllers arranged as a circular buffer such that when full, further writes shall cause the oldest entry to be overwritten.

 Average RMS Over Voltage Counter